AceDataCloud/SunoAPI/docs/suno_audios_generation_api_integration_guide.md

 ## Add Vocals Feature

 In August 2025, Suno released the new Add Vocals feature.
-First, you need to upload a pure instrumental track, allowing Suno to add lyrics and vocals.
-You can start by uploading an a cappella song without accompaniment to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the following operation:
+First, you need to upload a pure instrumental track for Suno to fill in the lyrics and provide vocal singing.
+You can start by uploading a cappella song without accompaniment to the [Suno Upload API](https://platform.acedata.cloud/documents/766db278-012c-43c4-9245-5f18d8dc4d82), as shown in the following operation:

 <p><img src="https://cdn.acedata.cloud/fxl914.png" width="500" class="m-auto"></p>

-Then, you need to record the `audio_id` after uploading, with the specific result shown in the following image:
+Then you need to record the `audio_id` after uploading, with the specific result shown in the following image:

 <p><img src="https://cdn.acedata.cloud/47t6wj.png" width="500" class="m-auto"></p>

-Finally, you obtain an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and you also need to fill in the following parameters:
+Finally, you get an `audio_id`: 92254cab-3372-4d9e-bce9-cdcfdbc39070, and then you need to fill in the following parameters:

 - action: The content is `overpainting`.
-- overpainting_start: The start time for adding vocals to the uploaded song, with a default value of 0.
+- overpainting_start: The starting time for adding vocals to the uploaded song, the default value is 0.
-- overpainting_end: The end time for adding vocals to the uploaded song, which must be less than the total duration of the song.
+- overpainting_end: The ending time for adding vocals to the uploaded song, must be less than the total duration of the song.
 - audio_id: The ID of the uploaded a cappella song.
 - custom: In this mode, you must use a custom mode to fill in the lyrics.
 - lyric: The lyrics filled in the custom mode.
 - style: The style of the accompaniment.

-After filling in, the following code is automatically generated:
+After filling in, the code is automatically generated as follows:

 <p><img src="https://cdn.acedata.cloud/a4pbes.png" width="500" class="m-auto"></p>